kubecost/docs/custom-prom.md

 <a name="recording-rules"></a>
 ### Recording Rules
 Kubecost uses [Prometheus recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) to enable certain product features and to help improve product performance.
 These are recommended additions, especially for medium and large-sized clusters using their own Prometheus installation.
 You can find the current set of recording rules used in the `rules` block under `prometheus.server.serverFiles` in this [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) file.

+> Note: Kubecost recording rules were most recently updated in v1.65.0

 ### Cadvisor metric labels
 Kubecost uses `container_name` and `pod_name` labels on cadvisor metrics.
 For clusters running **k8s v1.16+**, the following relabel config creates the expected labels on cadvisor metrics: